jccarcasona2030/CS2-Quarter-3-Updated-Project-Documentation/README.md

 # CS2-Quarter-3-Updated-Project-Documentation
 Updated Project Documentation

-(Write your project name here)

-# Project Description

-Brief explanation of what your system/app does.

-Example:

-This project is a web-based system that allows users to manage tasks efficiently through a simple and responsive interface.

-# Updated Feature List
-	•	Feature 1 (explain briefly)
-	•	Feature 2
-	•	Removed Feature (if any)
-	•	Improved Feature (if any)

-# Revised File Structure

-Explain how your files are organized.
-Example:

-/frontend
-   index.html
-   style.css
-   script.js

-/backend
-   server.js
-   database.js
-Briefly explain what each major file does.

-#Technologies Used (with Justification)
-	•	HTML – for structure
-	•	CSS – for styling
-	•	JavaScript – for functionality
-	•	Node.js – for backend processing
-	•	MongoDB – for database storage

-Explain WHY you used each.

-Example:

-Node.js was used to handle backend requests efficiently.

-# Methodology

-#How Core Features Were Implemented

-Explain how major features work.

-Example:

-The login system validates user input and checks stored credentials before granting access.

-# Backend–Frontend Communication (if applicable)

-Explain how they connect.

-Example:

-The frontend sends HTTP requests using Fetch API, and the backend responds in JSON format.

-If you don’t have backend, write:

-This project is frontend-only and does not use backend communication.

-#Key Design Decisions / Trade-offs

-Example:
-	•	Chose simple UI over complex animations for better performance.
-	•	Used local storage instead of database due to time constraints.

-#Programming and Computing Ethics

-In this project, we ensured:
-	•	Proper crediting of open-source resources
-	•	Respect for intellectual property
-	•	Consideration for accessibility (readable fonts, clear contrast)
-	•	Protection of user privacy (no unnecessary data collection)

-This follows the guidelines of the
-Association for Computing Machinery and its
-ACM Code of Ethics and Professional Conduct.

-# References (APA Format)

-Example:

-Association for Computing Machinery.
-(2018).
-ACM code of ethics and professional conduct. https://www.acm.org/code-of-ethics

-(Add any tutorials or sources you used.)

-#Installation Instructions
-	1. Clone the repository
-	2. Open project folder
-	3. Run npm install (if needed)
-	4. Run npm start (if applicable)

-# Current Progress Status

-Example:
-The project is currently 85% complete.
-Core features are functional.
-Minor UI improvements are ongoing.

-#Contributors
-	•	Jude Christian Carcasona
+School Lunch Price Calculator

+Project Description

+The School Lunch Price Calculator is a simple Python-based console application that allows users to input lunch item prices, view the added items, and calculate the total cost.

+This program helps students practice basic programming concepts such as loops, conditionals, lists, and user input handling.

+Updated Feature List
+	•	Add multiple lunch item prices
+	•	View all added prices
+	•	Automatically calculate total cost
+	•	Handles invalid menu choices
+	•	Uses a looped menu system for continuous use

+Revised File Structure

+school-lunch-calculator/
+│
+├── main.py
+└── README.md

+File Description:
+	•	main.py – Contains the main program logic, menu system, and price calculations.
+	•	README.md – Project documentation and explanation.

+Technologies Used
+	•	Python – Used to build the console-based calculator because it is beginner-friendly and ideal for practicing basic programming logic.

+Python was chosen for its simplicity and readability, making the program easy to understand and maintain.

+Methodology

+How Core Features Were Implemented
+	•	A list was used to store item prices.
+	•	A while loop keeps the program running until the user exits.
+	•	Conditional statements (if-elif-else) control menu choices.
+	•	The built-in sum() function calculates the total cost.

+Key Design Decisions
+	•	The program uses a simple text-based interface to keep it beginner-friendly.
+	•	Data is stored temporarily in a list instead of a database for simplicity.
+	•	The menu system allows repeated actions without restarting the program.

+Programming and Computing Ethics

+In developing this project, we ensured:
+	•	Original code was written by the group.
+	•	No copyrighted code was copied without permission.
+	•	Proper credit is given if external references were used.
+	•	The program does not collect or store personal user data.

+This aligns with principles from the
+Association for Computing Machinery and the
+ACM Code of Ethics and Professional Conduct, which promote responsible and ethical computing practices.

+How to Run the Program
+	1. Install Python (if not already installed).
+	2. Download or clone this repository.
+	3. Open the folder in a terminal.
+	4. Run:

+python main.py

+Current Progress Status

+• Core features completed
+• Menu system functional
+• Total calculation working
+• Future improvements may include adding discounts or saving receipts

+Contributors
+	•	Jude Christian A. Carcasona
 	•	Rhiane Caye N. Salubre
-	•	Venice Richzyl Mae T. Alquizar
+	•	Venice Richzyl Mae T. Alquizar main.py